Sam Loyd: Vanishing puzzles

 A vanishing puzzle is a mechanical optical illusion showing different numbers of a certain object when parts of the puzzle are moved around.

 Loyd patented rotary vanishing puzzles in 1896 and published versions named Get Off the Earth, Teddy and the Lion and The Disappearing Bicyclist (pictured).
 Each had a circular card connected to a cardboard backdrop with a pin, letting it rotate.
-In The Disappearing Bicyclist, when the disc is rotated such that the arrow points to A, 13 boys can be counted, but when it points to B, there are only 12 boys.
+In the Disappearing Bicyclist, when the disc is rotated such that the arrow points to A, 13 boys can be seen.
+When rotated so that the arrow points to B, only 12 boys appear.

 Vanishing area puzzle

 A square with a side length of 8 units ("chessboard") is dissected into four pieces, which can be assembled into a 5x13 rectangle.
 Since the area of the square is 64 units but the area of the rectangle is 65 units, this seems paradoxical at first.
-However it is just an optical illusion as the pieces don't fit exactly to form a rectangle, but leave small barely visible gap along the diagonal.
-This puzzle is also known as the Chessboard paradox or paradox of Loyd and Schlömilch.
+It is just an optical illusion, however, as the pieces don't fit exactly to form a rectangle, but leave a small barely visible gap along the diagonal.
+This puzzle is also known as the chessboard paradox or paradox of Loyd and Schlömilch.